-Applicants must indicate the total amount of match and how it will specifically align with their requested funding when completing the fiscal plan and resources section of the FMLFPP Project Narrative.
+Applicants must indicate the total amount of match and how it will specifically align with their requested funding when completing the fiscal plan and resources section of the FMLFPP Project Narrative or FMLFPP Turnkey Project Narrative.
 Additionally, applicants must submit signed letters or other documentation verifying the match for EACH cash and/or in-kind resource.
-Refer to section 4.2.3 Matching Funds and Letters of Verification for more information.
+Refer to section 5.2.6 Matching Funds and Letters of Verification for more information.

-Indirect costs may count toward your match.
-Refer to section 4.6.2 Using Indirect Cost for Cost Sharing or Matching for more information.
+Indirect costs may count toward non-Federal match.
+Refer to section 4.2.1 "Using Indirect Costs for Cost Sharing or Matching" for more information.